Job Configuration with config.yaml

 - Replica Strategy: Use

-for jobs that can benefit from partial scaling - Shared Storage: Use
+min_availablefor jobs that can benefit from partial scaling - Data Volumes: Use

-when replicas need to share data or synchronize state - Environment Variables: Use
+datavolumeswhen replicas need to share data or synchronize state. - Environment Variables: Use